Last Updated on

 It is possible to escape junk food addiction and take back your power.

-The permanent and instant way to stop binge eating
+The permanent way to stop binge eating

 The first part of my escape came when reading a book called Brain over Binge, by Kathryn Hansen (it is a little known self-published book, with phenomenal reviews – read on Amazon).
 This book is one of the best I have read on the subject and I highly recommend it.
 I was not able to stop binge eating as a result (many readers quit instantly and I was distraught, yet somehow unsurprised that I did not) however, I knew that it contained some of the best truths about the subject.
 Stopping is not only possible but instantly achievable.
 You don’t need to wait for the stars to align or for willpower appear.
 The cravings are created by the very act of engaging in the addictive behavior, combined with a misunderstanding about where the problem lies: they are not a piece of YOU.
 When you understand this, and when you see that you can stop (the penny drops and you suddenly understand that it is completely within your grasp), you eliminate the problem.
 As addiction studies indicate, quitting instantly, on your own is not only possible, but is the most effective strategy that exists.
 According to Scientific American: